hdesaboia/Figma-email-coding/README.md

 > **Important**: You must complete all three steps (add, commit, push) for your changes to appear on GitHub.
 If you skip any step, your changes won't be tracked in the repository history.

+### When to Push Changes
+As a general rule, push your changes when:
+- You've completed a logical piece of work
+- You're about to make big changes
+- You're ending your work session
+- You've fixed a bug

+Avoid pushing:
+- Code that doesn't work at all
+- Sensitive information (passwords, API keys)
+- Very large files

+When in doubt, it's better to push than not to push - you can always undo changes if needed.

 ### Example
 Let's say you modified the component extraction logic:
 ```bash